Skip to main content

 • What is the cost of tuition?

 Tuition varies by institution.
 A variety of funding sources exist to lower costs for students.
 These include government funding, financial aid, and scholarships.
-In addition, we encourage you to learn about options available via the Department of Vocational Rehabilitation, Community Centered Boards, and ABLE accounts.
-For more information, please refer to our funding page.
+In addition, we encourage you to learn about options available via the Department of Vocational Rehabilitation, Case Management Agencies, and ABLE accounts.
+For more information, please refer to our Financial Resources page.

 • Is financial aid available?

 Yes!
-Financial aid is available to students with intellectual disabilities at all four schools with inclusive programs - ACC, UNC, UCCS, and Regis.
+Financial aid is available to students with ID at all eight schools with inclusive higher education.

 • Do students pay a fee to IN!?